 We will not get pure and good crystals.

-What will happen when concentrated sulfuric acid is added instead of dilute sulfuric acid?
+What will happen when concentrated sulphuric acid is added instead of dilute sulphuric acid?

-Concentrated sulfuric acid will oxidize Fe2+ to Fe3+
+Concentrated sulphuric acid will oxidize Fe2+ to Fe3+

 What is the difference between double salt and complex salt?

 Double salt is simple salt which dissociates in aqueous solutions.
 Complex salt may or may not be simple but does not dissociate in aqueous solution.